-Through lecture, case discussion and small group labs, participants will review cardiovascular anatomy and physiology with a clinical background.
-A key focus will be on medical and surgical issues that impact the patient’s examination, evaluation and interventions, as well as the patient’s prognosis and outcomes.
-Through case analysis and clinical problem-solving participants will be given an opportunity to decide which impairments are significant and how they can alter their interventions to take the dysfunction into consideration.
+Medical and surgical issues that impact the patient’s examination, evaluation and interventions, as well as the patient’s prognosis and outcomes, will be discussed.
+Through case, analysis and clinical problem-solving participants will be given an opportunity to decide which impairments are significant and how they can alter their interventions to take the dysfunction into consideration.
 Clinical monitoring and parameters for safe exercise given a cardiac impairment will be explored.

-• Discuss normal and abnormal cardiovascular function and response to exercise.
+• Differentiate normal vs. abnormal cardiovascular function and response to exercise.

 • Perform an appropriate basic examination of the cardiovascular and pulmonary system.

-• Relate the examination/assessment to developing an appropriate therapy intervention.
+• Summarize the examination/assessment to developing appropriate therapy interventions to prevent re-admissions.

-• Select treatment interventions for complex cardiac patients to achieve full potential safely
+• Identify treatment interventions for complex cardiac patients to achieve full potential safely